If you have a minor child, you know that child support will cover his or

 The court can potentially order one or both parents to provide support

 for a child for an indefinite amount of time if the court finds:

 - The child, regardless if he or she is institutionalized, requires substantial

-care and personal supervision because of a mental or physical disability
+personal supervision and care due to a mental or physical disability and

 A disability exists, or the cause of a disability is known to exist, on

 How Much Child Support Will a Court Order?